-Set within private & naturally wooded grounds, the centre has superb panoramic views overlooking Loch Linnhe and the Ardgour Mountains.
+Set within private & naturally wooded grounds, the chalets have super panoramic views overlooking Loch Linnhe and the Ardgour Mountains.
 Inchree is a small hamlet, conveniently situated off the A82 main road, yet secluded enough to offer peace and quiet.
-From the doorstep you can take walks in Glenrigh Forest, reaching the impressive Inchree Waterfalls, which drop over 100 metres in a series of steps, or take an evening stroll along the shoreline, taking in the marvellous sunsets that occur.
+From the doorstep you can take walks in Glenrigh Forest, reaching the impressive Inchree Waterfalls, which drop over 100 feet in a series of steps, or take an evening stroll along the shoreline, taking in the marvellous sunsets that occur.